EveTLynn/Blood-Cells-Detection/README.md

 The model actually detects the blood cells accurately despite not having very good mAP!

 <!---
-**PS:** This project has been an incredible learning journey, and I couldn't have made it without the amazing Ms. Tyna as my mentor from the PyLadies Vienna program!
+**PS:** This project has been an incredible learning journey, and I couldn't have made it without the amazing Ms. Tyna as my mentor from the PyLadies Vienna Mentorship program!
 Her support made this project a total joy to work on.
 Huge thanks for all the support and guidance!
 -->

 **PPS: I'm Always Learning!**